This is Mongolia EITI's 2018 Work plan.

-Mongolia published its 2017 workplan and 2016 annual progress report in December 2016.
+Mongolia published its 2018 workplan and 2017 annual progress report in January 2018.
 The key objectives of Mongolia’s EITI implementation include establishing the EITI Report and eReporting system as the most reliable source of information on the extractive industries, with EITI data contributing to public debate, enhance stakeholders’ capacity and mutual trust as well as ensuring the sustainability of the EITI process.